Mexican Slayride

-Episode recap
+Plot

 Newspaper reporter, Amy Allen seeks out The A-Team — a commando unit from the Vietnam War convicted of a crime they did not commit in 1972 and now working on the side of the law as mercenaries — to rescue one of her fellow reporters who has been kidnapped by Mexican outlaws.
 The A-Team, consisting of Col. John "Hannibal" Smith, Lt.
 Templeton "The Faceman" Peck ("Face"), and Sgt.
 Bosco "B.A."
 Baracus are being chased by Colonel Lynch, who has Amy followed as she works her way towards hiring the team.
 Despite Lynch's interference and several chases, Face manages to release the fourth member of the A-Team, Capt.
 H.M.
 "Howling Mad" Murdock, from the psychiatric hospital and scam a Gulfstream jet.
-Rendering BA unconscious due to his fear of flying, they travel with Amy to Mexico in a plane piloted by their fearless but clinically insane pilot, Murdock.
+Rendering B.A. unconscious due to his fear of flying, they travel with Amy to Mexico in a plane piloted by their fearless but clinically insane pilot, Murdock.

-During the start of the flight, the original broadcast version features a soundalike version of The Rolling Stones hit "Jumping Jack Flash".
+During the start of the flight, the original broadcast version features a soundalike version of The Rolling Stones hit "Jumpin' Jack Flash".
 On the DVD version, this is changed to a generic track for copyright reasons.

-In Mexico the team discovers that Amy's reporter friend has been kidnapped by a marijuana cultivator and gang leader named Malavita Valdez.
+In Mexico, the team discovers that Amy's reporter friend has been kidnapped by a marijuana cultivator and gang leader named Malavita Valdez.
 Face and Murdock acquire a crop duster and ammonia, which they use to spray the marijuana fields and destroy the crops.
 The A-Team build an armored bus and drive the gang leader and his gang out of the village.
 While chasing the gang, the A-Team are ambushed by Mexican guerrillas who are friendly towards the gang leader.

 With the A-Team captured by the Mexican gang leader, they escape when Hannibal knocks out one of the guards, and they attempt to flee by truck but are chased down by the guerrillas.
 Luckily for the A-Team, local villagers come to help them, led by Murdock and Face, who had evaded capture previously.
-They come out and ambush the guerrillas, and this allows the A-Team to get on an airplane and get back home.
+They come out and ambush the guerrillas, allowing the A-Team to get on an airplane and get back home.
 After the escape, Amy Allen expresses her desire to join the A-Team.
 She effectively blackmails her way onto the team promising to put a positive light on their exploits in her articles.